Spirits who loved a most enjoyable public place, like to visit it or stay.

 If the young wife hasn’t found her distraught husband yet, she will probably continue her search for him.

-Perhaps the distraction of the construction may stop the grieving husband long enough to notice his wife who is looking for him; or maybe not.
+Perhaps the distraction of the construction may stop the grieving husband long enough to notice his wife, or maybe not.
 They see only what they want to see sometimes.

 The entity of the homeless man may return to enjoy the newly renovated Pagoda.